abubanggheed/Pet-Hotel-Challenge/README.md

 ### Set-Up
 - run npm install to get the used modules
-- create a database called "pet_hotel"
+- create a postgressql database called "pet_hotel"
 - in "pet_hotel" run the lines of code in database.sql to create the neccesary tables
 - start the server using the start script: npm start
 ### Features